yetanalytics/workflow-nvd/README.md

 | `notify-slack`         | Whether or not to report scan failures to Slack       | `false`
 | `notify-link-var-name` | Slack workflow variable name for the GitHub repo link | `run_link`

-If `notify-slack` is true, then an NVD scan failure will result in a notification being posted to Slack.
+If `notify-slack` is true, then an NVD scan failure will result in a notification being posted to Slack, with the link to the failed CI run.
 To use:
 1. [Create a Slack workflow](https://slack.com/help/articles/360053571454-Set-up-a-workflow-in-Slack) (not to be confused with a GitHub workflow).
-The workflow should include a variable named `run_link` (or whatever name `notify-link-var-name` is set to) in the JSON payload.
+The workflow should include a variable named `run_link` (or whatever name `notify-link-var-name` is set to) in the JSON payload, whose value will be set to the CI run link.
 2. Create a GitHub repository secret `SLACK_WEBHOOK_URL` using the generated webhook URL.
 3. Activate Slack notifications and pass the secret as follows: